 On December 31, 2009, the Northwest Airlines operating certificate was merged into that of Delta.

-On January 31, 2010, Delta completed integration with Northwest when their computer reservations system and websites were combined, and the Northwest Airlines brand was officially retired.
+On January 31, 2010, Delta completed integration with Northwest Airlines when their computer reservations system and websites were combined, and the Northwest Airlines brand was officially retired.

 In early 2010, Delta Air Lines merged its SkyBonus program with Northwest's similar Biz Perks program.

-In August 2016, Delta announced the introduction of Delta One Suites on select widebody fleets featuring enhanced privacy, improved storage space, a larger IFE screen, and an updated design.
+In August 2016, Delta announced the introduction of Delta One Suites on select widebody fleets, featuring enhanced privacy, improved storage space, a larger IFE screen, and an updated design.

 In October 2018, Delta announced that it would be selling first class seats on domestically configured Boeing 757 aircraft flying transatlantic routes as Premium Select.

-In 2019, Delta's A330-900 also offered Premium Select.
+In 2019, Delta's A330-900 was delivered and also offers Premium Select.

 In 2021, Delta began retrofitting many of its 767-300ER and older A330 aircraft with Premium Select.